 We use modern software delivery practices to build clean, resilient software.
 At Beam we are building a single platform, not delivering a series of separate projects.
 As we are a small team we need to make sustainable technology choices for the long term, understanding and articulating the risks and trade-offs of our design decisions within the team.

 As an embedded software engineer you will be focused on building our TCU (Telematics Control Unit) software, which runs on our hardware in clients’ vehicles.
-We have two hardware platforms for different scenarios: 1) prototyping with Raspberry Pis and a variety of peripherals, and 2) our bespoke, automotive-grade electronics.
-You would be expected to work across both and so be comfortable writing software to target either.
+We have hardware platforms for different scenarios: 1) prototyping with Raspberry Pis, 2) our bespoke, automotive-grade electronics, 3) our micromobility HW platform (ebikes, scooters).
+You would be expected to work across all these and so be comfortable writing software to target either.

 We are looking for someone who takes pride in writing elegant software; someone who sees code as craft.
 Strong collaboration between disciplines is a feature of our agile practice, so being able to articulate technical detail at the right level for the audience is important.
 As you would be working with cutting-edge technology and we can guarantee the work will be challenging, exciting and satisfying.